Integrating by parts at finite density: Proceeding to the two-loop level and beyond

 where the spatial derivative term clearly vanishes.

 Following the same strategy as for the diagonal temporal $p_0$-derivatives, all other purely temporal combinations from the bilinear set of eq.~\eqref{eq:ibp:set} generate a system of in total $n^2$ linear relations at the $n$-loop level.
-Together with the $n^2$ spatial IBP relations \eqref{eq:ibp:11:spatial}--\eqref{eq:ibp:22:spatial}, this gives rise to the following $(d+1)$-dimensional IBP relations for the two-loop fermionic sunset {\value{equation}} {\arabic{section}.\arabic{equation}} {\value{dummy}} which are written in a more compact operator form.
-Here, we have employed standard IBP notation for the raising and lowering operators~\cite{Smirnov:2006ry} for the denominator and $\{p_0, q_0 \}$ numerator powers via
+Together with the $n^2$ spatial IBP relations \eqref{eq:ibp:11:spatial}--\eqref{eq:ibp:12:spatial} in appendix \ref{app:spatialcheck}, this gives rise to the following $(d+1)$-dimensional IBP relations for the two-loop fermionic sunset {\value{equation}} {\arabic{section}.\arabic{equation}} {\value{dummy}} which are written in a more compact operator form, omitting $\mathcal{S}_{\alpha_1\alpha_2\alpha_3}^{s_1 s_2}$ onto which each operator acts.
+The two remaining bilinear combinations corresponding to $P \leftrightarrow Q$ can be found through substitutions ${\bf 1_{ }}\leftrightarrow {\bf 2_{ }}$.